Skip to contents

 Depending on include, the exporter can write:

 For latent-regression fits, prediction-side artifacts can carry the fitted population-model scoring basis when you explicitly supply the corresponding prediction objects. predict_mfrm_population() remains the scenario-level forecast helper, whereas predict_mfrm_units() and sample_mfrm_plausible_values() are the scoring layer.
-To keep exports and replay scripts practical, large future-planning schemas from scenario-level population predictions are not flattened into *_population_prediction_settings.csv or ADeMP CSVs; the compact simulation specification files carry the replay-relevant settings instead.
+To keep exports and replay scripts practical, large structural-design schemas from scenario-level population predictions are not flattened into *_population_prediction_settings.csv or ADeMP CSVs; the compact simulation specification files carry the replay-relevant settings instead.

 For bounded GPCM, this exporter is available as a caveated partial bundle over supported diagnostics, report text, visual summaries, manifests, and replay scripts.
 The returned object and manifest include gpcm_boundary.
 Package-native bounded-GPCM scorefile export is available with caveats, while full FACETS-style score-side contract review and design forecasting remain outside this bundle contract.